Bersarks/42-Piscine/README.md

-In this repo you can see all my pscine experience and works.
+In this repo you can see all my piscine experience and works.